caleb531/dotfiles/README.md

 This repository describes and features the configuration files for my Terminal, as well as configuration for the applications and packages I use.
-Note that I am an avid OS X user, and therefore the majority of these customizations are specific to OS X. However, many of these customizations can also be applied on Linux systems.
+Note that I am an avid macOS user, and therefore the majority of these customizations are specific to macOS.
+However, many of these customizations can also be applied on Linux systems.

 ## Terminal configuration

 ### Bash 4

-OS X ships with Bash 3.2, however I use Bash 4 as my shell of choice.
+macOS ships with Bash 3.2, however I use Bash 4 as my shell of choice.
 Bash 4 adds Unicode literals, the new *globstar* option, and support for Bash Completion 2.
 These reasons are enough for me to use Bash 4 over the bundled v3.2 shell.